877-852-8463CareersLocationsPatient PortalRequest Appointment

 Are There Symptoms of Glaucoma?

 Although treatable when caught early, glaucoma has no early warning signs.
-Until its advanced stages, most patients have no indication that the pressure in their eyes is elevated or that their optic nerve may be damaged.
+Until its advanced stages, most patients do not indicate that the pressure in their eyes is elevated or that their optic nerve may be damaged.

 The disease affects peripheral vision first—meaning you could have “perfect” 20/20 vision but still have glaucoma.
 This is why regular eye exams that include testing performed by a glaucoma specialist are vital.